-The concept of compensating workers for injuries assumed on the job has existed in some form or another for a surprising number of years.
+The concept of compensating workers for injuries received on the job has existed in some form or another for a surprising number of years.
 Thousands, in fact.
 Payments for injury or loss of limb date back to around 2000 BC.
 Though the extent of protection for workers has differed in every culture throughout the last forty centuries, it’s not a new idea.

 Why You Want Workers’ Comp

 Workers’ comp is considered an “exclusive remedy” because employees agree to the promise of timely payments for job-related injuries instead of filing a lawsuit.
-Coverage not only protects your employees, it limits your exposure.
+Coverage not only protects your employees, but it also limits your exposure.

-Without the insurance, employees can file civil lawsuits against their employer.
+When a business chooses to (illegally) not carry the insurance, injured employees can file civil lawsuits against their employers.
 Unless negligence is to blame, workers’ comp will keep business owners from being held personally liable and owing sizable settlements.
-Employers who disregard the law face stiff fines and even criminal charges.
+Employers that disregard the law face stiff fines and even criminal charges.

-How Pay-As-You-Go Service Helps Employers
+How Pay-As-You-Go Workers’ Comp Helps Employers

 Consolidating workers’ comp payments with payroll simplifies management for employers.
 Instead of paying insurance invoices separately, the premium is automatically deducted with each payroll.

-Spread out your workers’ compensation payments and improve budgeting and cash flow.
+- Cash flow – Spread out your workers’ compensation payments and improve budgeting and cash flow.

-Each pay period, you can rest easy knowing your wage data is automatically transmitted to your insurance carrier.
+- Convenience – Each pay period, you can rest easy knowing your wage data is automatically transmitted to your insurance carrier.

-Keep money earning interest in your own account instead of paying big down payments.
+- No down payments – Keep money earning interest in your own account instead of paying big down payments.

-Comprehensive reports are provided each pay period that shows gross wages, exempt wages and premium totals for each employee.
+- Visibility into total costs – Comprehensive reports are supplied each pay period to show gross wages, exempt wages, and premium totals for each employee.
 The reports provide insight into your insurance costs and help you prepare for the future.

-Are You Eligible To Take Advantage Of Pay-As-You-Go?
+Are You Eligible to Take Advantage of Pay-As-You-Go?

 How Paycor Can Help

-Every employer needs to protect themselves, their employees and their cash flow.
-Contact us to see how your business can benefit from a Pay-As-You-Go workers’ comp plan.
+Every employer needs to protect themselves, their employees, and their cash flow.
+Contact us to see how your business can benefit from a pay-as-you-go workers’ comp plan.